LoopKit/loopdocs/docs/version/development.md

 This section provides an overview of changes to `dev` compared to `Loop v3.10.0`.

-A few days after v3.10.0 was released, the dev branch was updated to be identical to main except for version number of 3.11.0.
-Work leading to the next update for `dev` is found in the `update_dev_to_3.11.1` branch.
+The current version of `dev` is v3.11.1.

 Please check the [development channel in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development) for notifications when an update to the `dev` branch is expected so you will be prepared.
 Do this **before** you install a `dev` build from TestFlight.